Bergen County Couple Builds Legacy With 2nd Restaurant Named After Daughter

 “It’s about highlighting the great and simple ingredients in Italian cuisine,” Yehudiel said.
 “I’m a big believer in a solid product with good ambiance and great service.

 The menu at La Cucina Di Nava will include an array of pasta dishes, fresh fish and pizzas by the pie.
-The restaurant will have a sandwich bar, where customers can stuff a hunk of bread with pasta and drizzle it cheese.
+The restaurant will have a sandwich bar, where customers can stuff a hunk of bread with pasta and drizzled with cheese.

 There will be mock meat options as well, including a buffalo chicken pizza using seitan, cheese boards and homemade compotes.